HugoLi0213/Hong-Kong-date-countdown-web/README.md

-## README for Vue.js Project
+Certainly!
+I've removed the "Customizable Events" feature from the README.
+Here's the updated version:

+---

 # Hong Kong Date Countdown Web

 ## Project Description

-This project is a web application for counting down to significant dates and events in Hong Kong, such as Lunar New Year and other public holidays.
-It is built using Vue.js and styled with Bootstrap.
+The Hong Kong Date Countdown Web application is designed to help users keep track of significant dates and events in Hong Kong, including Lunar New Year, public holidays, and other important occasions.
+Built with Vue.js and styled with Bootstrap, this web app offers an intuitive interface and real-time countdowns to keep users informed and prepared for upcoming events.

+## Features

+- **Real-time Countdown**: Accurate countdowns to upcoming dates and events.
+- **Responsive Design**: Fully responsive layout optimized for all devices.
+- **User-Friendly Interface**: Simple and intuitive interface for easy navigation.

 ## Project Setup